-Since 2010, Andrea Balbo (1970) is researcher in Latin Language and Literature at the Department of Humanist Studies of the University of Turin, where he is tenured professor of Latin Literature and Latin Translation.
+Since 2021 Andrea Balbo (1970) is full professor in Latin Language and Literature at the Department of Humanist Studies of the University of Turin; previously he was assiastant professor (2010-2019) and associate professor (2019-2021),.
 After Graduating, in 1994, in Latin Literature under the supervision of Italo Lana, he was doctoral student in Greek and Latin Philology and Literature (1999) and from 1999 till 2004, he has taught Italian, Latin, Greek, History and Geography in private secondary schools and subsequently, after passing the competitive examination to become qualified teacher, at Italian state schools.
 Between 2004 and 2010, he was postdoctoral student at the Universities of Turin and of the Eastern Piedmont, where he lectured Latin Language and Classical Philology.
-From 2001, he taught Didactics of Latin Language and Literature at the Inter-university Specialization School for the Formation of Secondary School Teachers (S.I.S.), Piedmont, until its abolition.
-He coordinates the category A051 (Italian and Latin) of the teacher qualification courses ex lege 143/2004.
+He taught Didactics of Latin Language and Literature at the Inter-university Specialization School for the Formation of Secondary School Teachers (S.I.S.), Piedmont, until its abolition.
+He coordinated the category A051 (Italian and Latin) of the teacher qualification courses ex lege 143/2004.
 He is a member of the CIFIS (Inter-university Centre for the Formation of Secondary School Teachers), where he is responsible for the Teacher Training in Literature, and is active as a lecturer in Didactics of Latin Literature.

 He participates in the following national and international research projects: DigilibLt (Digital Library of Late Antique Latin Texts), director Prof. R. Tabacco (University of Eastern Piedmont), funded by the Region Piedmont (http://digiliblt.lett.unipmn.it); FRRO (The Fragments of the Republican Roman Orators), Host Institution: University of Glasgow, Editors: C. Steel, Ch.
 Smith, H. van der Blom; PRIN 2009; BibCLat - Biblioteca digitale dei commentari latini (Supplementa adnotationum super Lucanum, Tiberius Claudius Donatus - Prof. M. Squillante, the Vercelli unit is directed by Prof. R. Tabacco; Cultural heritage of antiquity and its influence from Piedmont of Risorgimento to Europe, from the middle of the nineteenth century to 1961, a project of the University of Turin (Coordinator Prof. G. Guidorizzi).